 Why friendships are important for children and teenagers

-Having friends also gives your child experience in managing emotions, responding to the feelings of others, negotiating, cooperating and problem-solving.
+Friends and friendships can boost your child’s confidence.
+They can also give your child experience in managing emotions, responding to the feelings of others, negotiating, cooperating and problem-solving.

 - working out what other people are thinking and feeling